Self Care By Practicing Mindful Kindness To Others

 Acts of kindness can have many health benefits, including:

-• Stress: Kindness can decrease stress, anxiety, and depression.
+• Stress – Know when to step away.
+Sure offering Kindness can decrease stress, anxiety, and depression.
 It can also lower blood pressure and cortisol, a hormone linked to stress.
+However, when someone needs more help than you can give it is OK to step away.

-• Longevity: Kindness can increase lifespan and reduce the risk of cognitive impairment.
+• Establish self-care rituals – to replenish your emotional resources and breathe for longevity Make sure you find balance: Kindness can increase lifespan and reduce the risk of cognitive impairment.

 Other benefits of kindness include:

-Housing for Mom or Dad are easy to find with Golden Placements:
+Housing for Mom or Dad is easy with Golden Placements:

 Diane Delaney, Placement Specialist Extraordinaire